Loop Basics

 Here’s a specific problem that might pop up when you are using a WYSIWYG editor.
 Let’s say you’re embedding a list into a table, so that each item in the list gets one table row.
 Dreamweaver is probably not going to enjoy code like this:

-directives are at invalid locations for XHTML, and they may not be allowed by your editor.
+invalid locations for XHTML, and they may not be allowed by your editor.

 It turns out that the solution is simple, though maybe a little awkward.
 Wrap the offending directives in HTML comments, like this example shows: